zibonbadi/liquidms/README.md

 take accountability for how you decide to run or connect to your database using this interface; it is simply impossible for us to help you with that.

+### MariaDB

+As MariaDB currently remains our testing and design databaase (both due to lack of database feature standardization as well as it's libre software-induced ubiquity), here's a few tips on how to configure MariaDB for a smooth, painless liquidMS experience:

+#### Enabling the event scheduler

+liquidMS relies on programmable database events to allow for live server updates in a secure manner.
+In order to keep the necessary event scheduler persistently enabled across reboots of the MariaDB daemon, add the following line to your MariaDB config file (usually `my.cnf` or `my.ini`):

+    event_scheduler=ON

 ### liquidanacron

 Should you choose to use `liquidanacron.php` for your fetch queries, the